Supersymmetric hybrid inflation with non-minimal coupling to gravity: Summary and conclusions

 \section{Summary and conclusions}

-We have found that the idea of supersymmetric hybrid inflation with non-minimal coupling to gravity is very interesting and useful, because the simplest version of the model based on it can accommodate the recent results for the tensor-to-scalar ratio $r$ reported by the BICEP2 experiment as well as its upper limit set by the Planck and BICEP2/Keck experiments within certain ranges of values of non-minimal coupling parameter $\xi$.
-The values of $r$ for $0.0057 < \xi < 0.0085$, restricted by the Planck's data on $n_s$, fall within the range of BICEP2's data.
-Similarly, the values of $r$ for $\xi < 0.0046$ and $\xi < 0.0051$, restricted by the same Planck's data, fall within the range of upper bounds of the BICEP2/Keck's and the Planck's data respectively.
+We have found that the idea of supersymmetric hybrid inflation with non-minimal coupling to gravity is very interesting and useful, because the simplest version of the model based on it can accommodate the upper limits for the tensor-to-scalar ratio $r$ set by the Planck and BICEP2/Keck experiments for the values of non-minimal coupling parameter $\xi = 0.0184$ and $0.0164$ respectively.
+The values of $r$ for $\xi < 0.0164$ and $\xi < 0.0184$, restricted by the Planck's data on $n_s$, fall within the range of upper bounds of the BICEP2/Keck's and the Planck's data respectively.
 Within these ranges of data as well as the said ranges of parameter $\xi$, the expected values of the running of the tensor spectral index $n_{tk}$, scalar spectral index $n_{sk}$ and its running $n_{skk}$ are found to belong.
-The values of the inflaton field $\phi$ corresponding to all these observables are found to be $\approx 5.91$, $\approx 7.31$, $\approx 8.61$ and $\approx 11.51$ respectively for upper bound of BICEP2/Keck's data, upper bound of Planck's data, lower bound of BICEP2's data and upper bound of BICEP2's data.
-The number of e-foldings corresponding to these values of $\phi$ are found to be $>60$ as expected.
-The $95\%$ and $68\%$ confidence level predictions based on the Planck's data for all the said observables indicate that the most probable value $\xi$ of our model should be $\sim 0.0046\pm0.0005$.
+The values of the inflaton field $\phi$ corresponding to all these observables are found to be $\approx 38.5$, and $\approx 35.7$ respectively for upper bound of BICEP2/Keck's data and upper bound of Planck's data.
+The number of e-foldings corresponding to these values of $\phi$ are found to be $>50$ as expected.
+The $95\%$ and $68\%$ confidence level predictions based on the Planck's data for all the said observables indicate that the most probable value of $\xi$ for our model should lie within $0.0164^{+0.0020}_{-0.0035}$.
 Implying that the coupling is very week.
-Within this range of probable value of $\xi$, the values of $r$ estimated from our model for $50-70$ number of e-foldings are laying well within the upper limits set by the Planck and BICEP2/Keck collaborations.
-Similarly, for the said parameters, the values of $n_s$ estimated from our model are in good aggrement with its latest Planck data.
-Moreover, these estimated values of $r$ and $n_s$ are also found to be in aggrement with the results of the Ref.\cite{Pallis1}.
+More precisely, from the calculations using the number of e-foldings, the values of $r$ estimated from our model for $\xi = 0.0134\pm0.0005$ and for $50-70$ number of e-foldings are laying well below the upper limits set by the Planck and BICEP2/Keck collaborations.
+Similarly, for the said parameters, the values of $n_s$ estimated from our model are in good agreement with its latest Planck data, specially the agreement is excellent for $N$ = $60$ with $\xi = 0.0139$.
+Moreover, these estimated values of $r$ and $n_s$ are also found to be in agreement with the results of the Ref. \cite{Pallis1}.
+Therefore, the most probable value of the non-minimal coupling parameter $\xi$ is found to be $\sim 0.0134\pm0.0005$.